vsajip/python-gnupg/docs/index.rst

 The returned value from :meth:`list_keys` is a subclass of Python's ``list`` class.
 Each entry represents one key and is a Python dictionary which contains useful information about the corresponding key.

+.. versionadded:: 0.3.8
+   The returned value from :meth:`list_keys` now has a new attribute, ``key_map``, which is a dictionary mapping key and subkey fingerprints to the corresponding key's dictionary.
+With this change, you don't need to iterate over the (potentially large) returned list to search for a key with a given fingerprint - the ``key_map`` dict will take you straight to the key info, whether the fingerprint you have is for a key or a subkey.

 .. index:: Key; scanning

 Scanning keys